 Buddhist teachings (or ‘The Dharma’) offer a transformative understanding of our lives and our minds.
-Buddhism courses and classes at The Cardiff Buddhist Centre approach Buddhism in a way that’s relevant to our lives in the modern world
+Buddhism classes and courses at The Cardiff Buddhist Centre approach Buddhism in a way that’s relevant to our lives in the modern world

 The Buddhist path means relating differently to others, developing the mind and opening to life with kindness, courage and full awareness.
 Buddhist practice starts with ethics, which means taking awareness and compassion into the whole of our lives and acting in ways that benefit others rather than harming them.
 Buddhism also suggests that we can all develop five ‘spiritual faculties’: faith, energy, mindfulness, meditation and wisdom.
 Our Buddhism classes explore how you can develop these in your own life.